 If you are having problems paying HMRC your business taxes, you may be able to agree a Time to Pay arrangement so you can pay the tax over a longer period of time.

-In this concise guide, we walk you through HMRC’s Time to Pay Arrangements, explain what you should understand before contacting HMRC, and share some practical tips on how to make the most of Time to Pay;
+Here, we examine HMRC’s Time to Pay Arrangements, explain what you should understand before contacting HMRC, and share some tips on how to make the most of Time to Pay;

 What is a Time to Pay Arrangement?